Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/README.md

 ## Examples

+### Implemention of IMP ASR Attack against victim model

+Try to run the command `python model/Attack_WER.py --attack IMP_ASR_Attack` to check the WER result of 2 audio examples without any defenses.

+### The demo result of IMP ASR Attack attack 2 audio examples

+The adversarial samples transcripted by Deepspeech is:  HEY SIRI CPOY THE DOOR The adv label of 0th audio is HEY SIRI CPOY THE DOOR The WER between adv txt and target txt is as follow The adversarial samples transcripted by Deepspeech is:  HEY ALEXA SAVE PACK MY BOX WITH FIVE DOZEN LIQUOR JUGS The adv label of 1th audio is HEY ALEXA SAVE PACK MY BOX WITH FIVE DOZEN LIQUOR JUGS The WER between adv txt and target txt is as follow at_wer_list is [0.
+0.] ao_wer_list is [0.98214286 2.75      ]
+The max wer value between adv and target is  0.0
+The max wer location between adv and target is  (array([0, 1]),) The average wer value between adv and target is  0.0 The max wer value between adv and ori is  2.75

 ### Implemention of CW ASR Attack against victim model

-Try to run the command `python Attack_WER.py --attack CW_ASR_Attack` to check the WER result of 2 audio examples without any defenses.
+Try to run the command ` python model/Attack_WER.py --attack CW_ASR_Attack` to check the WER result of 2 audio examples without any defenses.

 ### The demo result of CW ASR Attack attack 2 audio examples

-The adversarial samples transcripted by Deepspeech is:  HEY SIRI CPOY THE DOOR

-The adv label of 0th audio is HEY SIRI CPOY THE DOOR

-The WER between adv txt and target txt is as follow

-The adversarial samples transcripted by Deepspeech is:  HEY ALEXA SAVE PACK MY BOX WITH FIVE DOZEN LIQUOR JUGS

-The adv label of 1th audio is HEY ALEXA SAVE PACK MY BOX WITH FIVE DOZEN LIQUOR JUGS

-The WER between adv txt and target txt is as follow

-at_wer_list is [0.
-0.]

-ao_wer_list is [0.98214286 2.75      ]

-The max wer value between adv and target is  0.0

-The max wer location between adv and target is  (array([0, 1]),)

-The average wer value between adv and target is  0.0

-The max wer value between adv and ori is  2.75

-### Implemention of IMP ASR Attack against victim model

-Try to run the command `python Attack_WER.py --attack IMP_ASR_Attack` to check the WER result of 2 audio examples without any defenses.

-### The demo result of IMP ASR Attack attack 2 audio examples

-The adversarial samples transcripted by Deepspeech is:  WHY SI PRIVATE INFORION

-The adv label of 0th audio is HEY SIRI PASTE PRIVATE INFORMATION

-The WER between adv txt and target txt is as follow

-The adversarial samples transcripted by Deepspeech is:  ALSE

-The adv label of 1th audio is HEY ALEXA CLOSE
+The adversarial samples transcripted by Deepspeech is:  WHY SI PRIVATE INFORION The adv label of 0th audio is HEY SIRI PASTE PRIVATE INFORMATION The WER between adv txt and target txt is as follow The adversarial samples transcripted by Deepspeech is:  ALSE The adv label of 1th audio is HEY ALEXA CLOSE

-The WER between adv txt and target txt is as follow

-at_wer_list is [0.8 1. ]

-ao_wer_list is [1.
+The WER between adv txt and target txt is as follow at_wer_list is [0.8 1. ] ao_wer_list is [1.
 1.]
 The max wer value between adv and target is  1.0

-The max wer location between adv and target is  (array([1]),)
+The max wer location between adv and target is  (array([1]),) The average wer value between adv and target is  0.9 The max wer value between adv and ori is  1.0

+### Implemention Gaussian defense against IMP/CW ASR Attacks

+### The demo result of Gaussian defense against IMP ASR attack

+Try to run the command `python model/Attack_WER.py --attack IMP_ASR_Attack --defense Gaussian` to check the WER result of 2 audio examples with defenses.

+The adversarial samples transcripted by Deepspeech is:  HEY SIRI CPOY THE DOOR The adv label of 0th audio is HEY SIRI CPOY THE DOOR The WER between adv txt and target txt is as follow The adversarial samples transcripted by Deepspeech is:  HEY ALEXA SAVE PACK MY BOX WITH FIVE DOZEN LIQUOR JUGS The adv label of 1th audio is HEY ALEXA SAVE PACK MY BOX WITH FIVE DOZEN LIQUOR JUGS The WER between adv txt and target txt is as follow at_wer_list is [0.
+0.] ao_wer_list is [0.98214286 2.75      ]
-The average wer value between adv and target is  0.9
+The max wer value between adv and target is  0.0

-The max wer value between adv and ori is  1.0
+The max wer location between adv and target is  (array([0, 1]),) The average wer value between adv and target is  0.0 The max wer value between adv and ori is  2.75

-### Implemention of 4 different defenses against CW/IMP ASR Attacks
+### The demo result of Gaussian defense against CW ASR attack

-Try to run the command `python /model/Defense_WER.py` to check the WER result of 2 audio examples with defenses.
+Try to run the command `python Attack_WER.py --attack CW_ASR_Attack --defense Gaussian` to check the WER result of 2 audio examples with defenses.

+The adversarial samples transcripted by Deepspeech is:  HEY SIRI CPOY THE DOOR The adv label of 0th audio is HEY SIRI CPOY THE DOOR The WER between adv txt and target txt is as follow The adversarial samples transcripted by Deepspeech is:  HEY ALEXA SAVE PACK MY BOX WITH FIVE DOZEN LIQUOR JUGS The adv label of 1th audio is HEY ALEXA SAVE PACK MY BOX WITH FIVE DOZEN LIQUOR JUGS The WER between adv txt and target txt is as follow at_wer_list is [0.
+0.] ao_wer_list is [0.98214286 2.75      ]
+The max wer value between adv and target is  0.0
+The max wer location between adv and target is  (array([0, 1]),) The average wer value between adv and target is  0.0 The max wer value between adv and ori is  2.75

 ### The demo result of ODE-based defense against CW ASR attack